 What is a "no-cost pathway" as mentioned in grant guidance?

-This means that the entire pathway the candidate experiences toward certification and/or endorsements should be completed at zero final cost to the candidate.
+"No cost pathway" means that the entire pathway the candidate experiences toward certification and/or endorsements should be completed at zero cost to the candidate.
 Grant budgeting should therefore contemplate all possible eligible costs: tuition, fees, testing, materials, books, transportation, the cost of substitutes necessary to ensure the candidate's participation in coursework, and any other costs directly related to the grantee's GYO program.

 -

-How will the awarded grant money come to the district?
+How does the awarded grant money come to the district?

 -

-What happens if a candidate intended for the grant has already incurred expenses, such as tuition?
+What happens if a candidate intended for the grant has already incurred expenses, such as tuition, before the Grant Award Notification (GAN) was received?

-If a district was awarded a grant and an intended candidate had already paid tuition (or another allowable expense) during the eligibility window, that tuition would qualify for reimbursement.
+After award, if the district's employee had already paid tuition (or another allowable expense) during the eligibility window, that tuition could qualify for reimbursement, provided the preparation program and credential was eligible under the terms of the grant.
 Districts who received a federally funded grant can reimburse candidate expenses as far back as March 3, 2021.
-Districts who received a state funded grant can reimburse candidate expenses as far back as October 1, 2022.
+Districts who received a state-funded grant can reimburse candidate expenses as far back as October 1, 2022.

 -